danielholmes839/shopify-summer-2022/README.md

 ## GraphQL API

 I decided to build the application as a GraphQL API.
-GraphQL is one of my favourite technologies and I know it's used heavily at Shopify.
-The GraphQL API allows users to perform CRUD ooperations on items.
+The GraphQL API allows users to perform CRUD operations on items.

+- The `Item` `collection` field is nullable.
+If the collection is `null` that means the item does not belong to a collection.
+Therefore the `itemUpdateCollection` mutation and `itemsByCollection` query allow the collection to be null as well.
+- The `Item` has a `product` field.
+In a full application the prudct would be an actual `Product` type instead of a string
+- There are 3 mutations for updating items: `itemUpdate`, `itemUpdateCollection` and `itemUpdateStock`.
+The `itemUpdate` is general and can be used to update any field.
+However I thought adding the `itemUpdateCollection` and `itemUpdateStock` would be convenient to use as well.
+- I didn't add any pagination for `items` or `itemsByCollection` but that would have been cool

 ```graphql
 scalar DateTime # YYYY-MM-DDTHH:MM:SSZ